 - Top Performer Award for increasing funding acquisition costs by 35%.

 06/2015 - 05/2017, Grant Writer, ABC Innovation, Inc., New York, USA

-- Strategic planning, development, and filing of grant applications for private funding
+- Strategic planning, development, and filing of grant applications

-- Formulated creating foundation proposals
+- Formulated the creative foundation for company grant proposals

-- Submitted extensive proposals on time
+- Submitted extensive grant proposals on time

-- Government and private funding research and analysis
+- Government and private funding research and analysis for grant proposals

 - Attended and organized networking events

 - Establishing a line of communication with potential funders